Senior Executive Leadership Team

 Toowoomba-based GP, Dr Kate Wallis believes it has been a series of natural progressions towards her destiny in GP.
 As a medical educator with GPTQ, Kate has been able to take those early experiences of navigating through the complex world of patient care and guide the next generation of doctors.

 Dr Scott Preston – District Medical Education Coordinator – Brisbane South

 Scott Preston has been a GP at Camp Hill in the south of Brisbane for the past eight years.
 He both practices and teaches there as a medical educator.
 When he was a registrar, he worked in western Queensland and quickly developed a love of rural medicine.
 He was also fortunate to have the support of some excellent GP supervisors while on rural training.
 This inspired him to take up his current role as a GPTQ medical educator and our Brisbane South District Medical Education Coordinator.

-Our other corporate senior executives and managers support the Senior Executive Leadership Team, the Educators Executive Leadership Team, and other GPTQ personnel, in the management of education programs and the provision of business administration services.
+Our other corporate senior executives support the Senior Executive Leadership Team, the Educators Executive Leadership Team, and other GPTQ personnel in the management of education programs and the provision of business administration services.

 Dr Amelia Duhs – Assistant Director Medical Education – Corporate

 Dr Amelia Duhs completed a degree in pure maths and her postgraduate medicine qualification at the University of Queensland.
 She and her husband started their medical careers as interns in Toowoomba.
 This gave them a broader exposure to medicine and more independence than they felt they would have had in a metropolitan hospital.
 Amelia subsequently completed her GP Fellowship training and currently provides GP services at Spring Hill Medical Centre in Brisbane, in addition to her medical educator role with GPTQ.
 She has a keen interest in medical education and in women’s and mental health.